beckastar/ladynerds_site/README.md

 This CRUD webapp is a collective project that will have the following features as part of the MVP:

-- About and FAQ pages
-- Login /logout
 - Display all users and skills
 - Google Cal integration:   https://developers.google.com/google-apps/calendar/quickstart/python#prerequisites
 - Good UI